FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 Doing it too much, brings ugly repeating patterns.
 This of course leaves some fundamental questions, like where these artifacts come from and what it even means to read between two pixels. ***And*** on top of that we have to address performance and the boxyness of our blur!
 But first...

 ## What even _is_ a kernel?
 What we have created with our for-loop, is a [convolution](https://www.youtube.com/watch?v=KuXjwB4LzSA0).
-Expressed simplified, in the context of image processing, it's usually a square of numbers constructing an output pixel, by gathering and weighting pixels the square covers.
+Very simplified, in the context of image processing, it's usually a square of numbers constructing an output pixel, by gathering and weighting pixels, that the square covers.
 The square is called a kernel and was the thing we visualized previously.

 For blurs, the kernel weights must sum up to 1.
 If that were not the case, we would either brighten or darken the image.
 Ensuring that is the normalization step.
 In the box blur above, this happens by dividing the summed pixel color by `totalSamples`, the total amount of samples taken.
 A basic "calculate the average" expression.